Typhoon Talim (2005)

-Typhoon Talim, known in the Philippines as Super Typhoon Isang, was a strong tropical cyclone that passed over Taiwan on the night of August 31 to September 1, 2005, and over Southeast China on September 2.
+Typhoon Talim, (Note: The name Talim (Tagalog: talim, [tɐˈlɪm]) was contributed by the Philippines and means "sharp and piercing edge of a blade, cutting point" in Tagalog.) known in the Philippines as Super Typhoon Isang, was a strong tropical cyclone that passed over Taiwan on the night of August 31 to September 1, 2005, and over Southeast China on September 2.
 At peak intensity, Talim was a Category 4 super typhoon.
-The name of the typhoon comes from the Tagalog term talim (pronounced [taˈlim]), which means "a sharp or cutting edge".
 There were 172 deaths.